 The term Afro-Greek is a self-proclamation.
 It was used publicly for the first time in 2019 as the title of a video installation presented at a Døcumatism event that year.
 It launched the artistic movement documented here, doing much to stimulate a public discussion about the African diaspora communities in Athens and beyond.
 Initial events took place in the neighborhood of Kypseli, one of Athen’s most culturally diverse areas which had been marginalized for a long time.
 Over the years, Døcumatism has created a network of collaborators within a community whose protagonists are mostly second and third generation members of the African diasporas in Greece.
 Collected by Døcumatism, their stories highlight the problems of integration linked to their marginalized trajectories.
 The resulting archive of audio-visual material represents the first attempt to document the history of the African community in Greece twentieth and twenty-first century, as an integral part of the national narrative and Greek history.
 Beyond their role as protagonists, they are also artists and co-creators of the ongoing collective community project.

 The presentation of the AfroGreeks at the Centre d’Art Contemporain Genève will be accompanied by live events: concerts, workshops, open discussions and guided tours.
-Grace Chimela Eze Nwoke is coordinating the presentation of the project at the Centre.
-A Greek anthropologist and performer of Nigerian descent Nwoke has been a member of the Døcumatism team.
+The presentation of the project at the Centre is curated by Grace Chimela Eze Nwoke, a Greek anthropologist and performer of Nigerian descent Nwoke has been a member of the Døcumatism team.

-Curated by Døcumatism, the exhibition includes an installation of a large number of videos, live events and an archive/laboratory presenting all of the research on the African diasporas that the project has undertaken to date.
+The exhibition includes an installation of a large number of videos and an archive/laboratory presenting all of the research on the African diasporas that the project has undertaken to date.
 In parallel, the Centre d’Art Contemporain Genève presents the first major European retrospective dedicated to the founder of Døcumatism, the Greek artist and filmmaker Menelaos Karamaghiolis.
 The common title for both shows pays homage to James Baldwin and his manuscript “Remember This House,” which he left unfinished at the time of his death in 1987.

 A group of filmmakers, artists, curators, historians, social workers, researchers, and educators, Døcumatism was founded by the artist and filmmaker Menelaos Karamaghiolis in 2009.
 Starting with the moving image and documentary, the collective has gone on to organize art actions and public dialogue on critical social issues with the aim of exploring invisible and inaccessible landscapes and launching possible solutions to crucial social issues.
 Their goal is to initiate dialogue and make the “invisible” visible.